 - Income certificate of parents from the Circle Officer if they are agriculturists or income certificate from controlling authority or from Treasury Officer in case of retired salaried persons.

 - Any one of the following for identity proof: Aadhaar Card, PAN card, Passport, Driving License, Voter ID card, MNREGA Job Card, Identity card issued by Govt or Semi Govt organizations, etc.

 - Any of the following for address proof: Aadhaar card, Ration card, Passport, Telephone bill, Electricity bill, Voter ID card or Property tax receipt.

 - Photo of applicant

-- Proper documents of home state in case of migration.
+- Proper home state documents are needed in case of migration.

 - Proof of caste from before and after marriage and proof of name change for married women.

-- For Muslim applicants, a certificate provided by any of the Muslim Societies.
+- For Muslim applicants, a certificate is provided by any of the Muslim Societies.